-- BC-4.20.4 For the purpose of Paragraph BC-4.20.3 (b), savings certificates with no expected withdrawals and deposit should not be considered as "dormant" unless the licensee has become aware of non-traceability of the customer and there is evidence for the same.
-BC-4.20.5 Islamic retail bank licensees must not treat a customer account as dormant if any one or more of the following criteria are met: a) The customer has other accounts, of any nature, with the licensee in respect of which there are active transactions initiated by the account holder; b) The account is blocked under the requirements of a relevant competent authority; or c) The account is subject to litigations or constraints from other regulatory authorities or the customer is deceased.
-BC-4.20.6 Notwithstanding the requirement under BC-4.20.5, Islamic retail bank licensees must notify the customer by mail, e-mail or other communication channel, when any of his accounts becomes inactive.
-BC-4.20.7 Islamic retail bank licensees must ensure that no withdrawal or transfer or outward clearing cheque is permitted from dormant accounts unless the activation procedures set out in this section are complied with.
-BC-4.20.8 Islamic retail bank licensees must comply with the following additional requirements in transactions relating to dormant accounts: (a) Allow electronic and manual transfers to the account; (b) Accrue profit in respect of profit-bearing accounts at rates depending on the terms of the contract between the bank and the customer; (c) Ensure only fees or expenses permitted by CBB is charged, provided, however, that no fee is charged when the account balances become zero; (d) Ensure that an account is closed within six months from the date the - (d) Ensure that an account is closed within six months from the date the account becomes dormant and its balance becomes zero following which, a closure notification is sent to the customer by mail, e-mail or other communication channel;
+BC-4.20.4 For the purpose of Paragraph BC-4.20.3 (b), savings certificates with no expected withdrawals and deposit should not be considered as "dormant" unless the licensee has become aware of non-traceability of the customer and there is evidence for the same.

+Islamic retail bank licensees must not treat a customer account as dormant if any one or more of the following criteria are met:

+- a) The customer has other accounts, of any nature, with the licensee in respect of which there are active transactions initiated by the account holder; - b) The account is blocked under the requirements of a relevant competent authority; or - c) The account is subject to litigations or constraints from other regulatory authorities or the customer is deceased. - BC-4.20.6 Notwithstanding the requirement under BC-4.20.5, Islamic retail bank licensees must notify the customer by mail, e-mail or other communication channel, when any of his accounts becomes inactive.

+Islamic retail bank licensees must ensure that no withdrawal or transfer or inward clearing cheque is permitted from dormant accounts unless the activation procedures set out in this section are complied with.

+Islamic retail bank licensees must comply with the following additional requirements in transactions relating to dormant accounts:

+- (a) Allow electronic and manual transfers to the account; - (b) Accrue profit in respect of profit-bearing accounts at rates depending on the terms of the contract between the bank and the customer; - (c) Ensure only fees or expenses permitted by CBB is charged, provided, however, that no fee is charged when the account balances become zero; - (d) Ensure that an account is closed within six months from the date the account becomes dormant and its balance becomes zero following which, a closure notification is sent to the customer by mail, e-mail or other communication channel;